ghiscoding/slickgrid-universal/README.md

 ```

 3. Run Dev (Vanilla Implementation)
-There is a Vanilla flavor implementation in this monorepo, vanilla means that it is not associated to any framework in other words it is plain TypeScript without being bound to any framework.
-The implementation is very similar to Angular and Aurelia, it could be used to implement other frameworks.
+There is a Vanilla flavor implementation of this monorepo, vanilla means that it is not associated to any framework and so it is plain TypeScript without being bound to any framework.
+The implementation is very similar to Angular and Aurelia, it could be used as a guideline to implement it in other frameworks.

 ```bash
 npm run dev:watch